pjkaufman/dotfiles/sigil/README.md

   - helps find spelling mistakes faster when the list is properly filled out
   - Note that these need to be manually enabled by editing preferences on initial use under preferences
 - Styles
-  - This just helps keep things look the way I want without having to spend a lot of time looking for things
+  - Currently there is a file called `qt_styles.qss.bak` that is meant to go ahead and serve as a backup if I want a dark theme for Sigil that is not supplied by Kvantum